 It’s not something that anyone should ever have to go through, and in fact funeral homes have a duty to ensure that things like this never happen.
 Consequently, the family has filed a lawsuit against Coral Spring Funeral Home, suing them for damages in excess of $15,000.

-This case is just beginning, but here at The Injury Law Firm of South Florida, we will do everything in our power to see to it that this family is compensated fully, and that justice is served.
+This case is just beginning, but here at The South Florida Injury Law Firm, we will do everything in our power to see to it that this family is compensated fully, and that justice is served.

 Sadly, this case is just one of many.
 There are numerous ways that mortuaries, funeral homes, and cemeteries can be negligent.

 Types of Negligent Behavior Florida Funeral Homes Can Engage In